r-fynn/smartaref-typ/src/lib.typ

 	// Whether to compact consecutive references (e.g. "figs. 1, 2, 3 and 4"
 	// becomes "figs. 1 to 4").
 	compact: false,
+	// Whether to sort references by their numbering before compacting/joining.
+	sort: false,
 	// A function used to compact consecutive references.
 	compact-func: compact-func,
 	// A supplement used for the list of references.